Verrochek/Dualist/README.md

 - Other players can't hit duelists (if **damageFromOtherPlayer** is false)

 ### Todo list
+- [ ] Option that disallows using commands in duel
+- [ ] Option that disallows teleporting from plugins
 - [ ] Timer (and displaying the remaining time in boss bar)
 - [ ] Creating arenas (optional WorldGuard integration)
 - [ ] Item bets